lxc/distrobuilder/doc/building.md

 If `--compression` is set, the tarballs will use the provided compression instead of `xz`.

+Setting `--vm` will create a qcow2 image which is used for virtual machines.

 After building the image, the rootfs will be destroyed.

 The `pack-lxd` subcommand can be used to create an image from an existing rootfs.